ceejbot/accidental-noder/slides.md

 # [fit] javascript was a __surprise__:
 # [fit] fast w/ first-class functions

+^ First-class functions means you can do some real stuff with it!

 ---

 # [fit] __npm__ existed but was different